Max Muncy Preview, Player Props: Dodgers vs. Nationals

 Max Muncy At The Plate

-- He ranks 135th in batting average, 63rd in on base percentage, and 30th in slugging among the qualified hitters in MLB play.
+- He ranks 136th in batting average, 66th in on base percentage, and 25th in slugging among the qualified batters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.